okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/index.md

 ## Rating System

-Define the visual rating based on the following three core values, assigning a score from 1 to 10 for each:
+Assign a score from 1 to 10 for each of the following core values:

 1. **Features:**
    Assess the range and functionality of the visual.
 A higher score should reflect more comprehensive features that significantly enhance Power BI capabilities.